MET4 Empirical Methods

 Course approval from INT010 is valid for MET4.
 Students with course approval from INT010 are recommended to attend MET4 lectures and data labs prior to the exam.

-The final grade is based on a written school exam (3 hours), which counts 70 %, and a take home exam (3 days, from 09:00 on day 1 until 14:00 on day 3), which counts 30 %.
+The final grade is based on a written individual home exam (4 hours), which counts 70 %, and a take home exam (3 days, from 09:00 on day 1 until 14:00 on day 3), which counts 30 %.
 The take home exam is done in groups of 2-4 students.

-The two exams elements can be taken independently, but it is recommended to take them within one term.
+The two exam elements can be taken independently, but it is recommended to take them within one term.

 A-F for both assessment elements and the overall course grade.